OpenCDSS/cdss-rest-services-examples/examples/tstool/README.md

 	+ see [`telemetrytimeseriesday` web service](https://dwr.state.co.us/Rest/GET/Help/TelemetryTimeSeriesDayGenerator)
 	+ peaks and dips will be further dampened because extreme values will have been distributed across multiple timesteps
 	+ streamflow data are useful for water management
-	+ data can be aggregated to larger timestep for historical analysis (quality-controlled historical data should be used if available)
+	+ data can be aggregated to larger timestep for historical analysis, although quality-controlled historical dataset should be used if available

-It can be difficult to understand which parameter should be uses for telemetry station data.
+It can be difficult to understand which parameter should be used for telemetry station data.
 Streamflow is recorded using parameter name `DISCHRG`, `DISCHRG1`, `DISCHRG2`, `DISCHRG3`, or `DISCHRG4`.
 The parameter that is used depends on the station configuration.
 For example, a single gage at a confluence may collect data for each tributary using the same station identifier.